Amanmelk12/Amanmelk12/README.md

 # 💫 About Me:
 # Hi, I'm Amanuel

 A Software Engineering student focused on building clean, scalable, full stack web applications.
-I enjoy turning ideas into practical solutions while continuously improving my skills in system design, APIs, and modern development practices.
+I enjoy turning ideas into practical solutions while continuously improving my skills in system design, APIs, and modern software development practices.

 My goal is to build impactful projects, contribute to open-source, and grow into a strong full-stack developer.